bitfocus/companion-module-allenheath-sq/HELP.md

 ## How to:

 ### Scene step and current scene display
-*	"Scene step" ammits a value between -50 and 50 in order to create forward and rewind scene call.
+"Scene step" ammits a value between -50 and 50 in order to create forward and rewind scene call.
-	"Current scene" display current scene receiving by SQ and show a text like "Scene 13".
-The value of display will be updating on first scene change performed by SQ or Stream Deck.
+"Current scene" set the current scene of your console to Companion into a variable (from version 1.3.0) then you'll be able to use it on any button text field.
+The value of the variable will be updating on first scene change performed by SQ or Companion.
 If your console starts with a scene other than 1, set the number in the option of the button, the press that button to setting up your starts curent scene.
+To recall the variable on a button, type on button text field <b>$(</b> and Companion show you a list of SQ variables, then select "Scene - Current"
+(or digit <b>$(SQ:currentScene)</b>).

 ### Fader step increment
-*	There are two specifc values on level dropdown menu (at the top) when you configuring fader level.
+There are two specifc values on level dropdown menu (at the top) when you configuring fader level.

 ### Displaing fader level (dB Level)
-*	This function accept only 1 (one) button instance for any combination of the faders.
-Function shows dB level of the fader in real time.
-The button name can be any string and the function adds the level value to it.
-Example, if you set "Mic" the function changes it to "Mic -4dB".
+From version 1.3.0 fader dB level being a variable.
+Like the current scene variable, you you'll be able to use it on any button text field and the value will be updating on every level change on the console (or via Companion).
+To use the variable, start typing <b>$(</b> on button text field and Companion show you a list of SQ variables, then select a level dB you want.
+If you want to use multi-line text, using <b>\n</b>
+for a new line.

+Example: Showing up a dB fader level (-2) from channel 1 (Mic) to LR

+Mic\n$(SQ:level_64_0) dB

+the button show on display:

+	 Mic
+	-2 dB

+On same button, if you want, you can attach a Mute function for channel 1.

 ## Presets:

 ### Talkback
-*	This macro preset simulate the native function talkback of SQ, but it works with "channel assign to mix" function in console routing screen.
+This macro preset simulate the native function talkback of SQ, but it works with "channel assign to mix" function in console routing screen.
 With this preset you'll be able to talk to one specific AUX channels by pressing a button.
 This preset works with talkback input channel you set up on istance configuration.
 Initially, you have to remove the talback input channel from mix assign on the console.